xz2275/Chad2/README.md

 ====
 Version 0.0 04/23/2013

-'Chad' is a project Carol Zhang and Long Zheng put together for their Financial Computing III class
+'Chad' is a project Carol Zhang and Long Zheng put together for their Financial Computing III class.
+This project utilizes Python, VBA for Outlook and R.

 General Usage
 =============